MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/adcsdeployment/Install-AdcsNetworkDeviceEnrollmentService.md

 ### -CAConfig

-Specifies remote certification authority (CA) that the Network Device Enrollment Service uses.
+Specifies the remote certification authority (CA) that the Network Device Enrollment Service uses.
 This parameter is mandatory when used within the **ApplicationPoolIdentity** parameter.
 Do not use this parameter when a local CA is installed.